How to Treat Eczema from the Inside Out

 If you or your child already follow an anti-inflammatory diet and are still struggling with eczema, the next foods to look at are high-histamine foods.
 You might already be familiar with histamine because antihistamine medications for allergies such as Zytrec, Allegra, or Benedryl provide quick relief of your symptoms.

 Histamine’s role in the body is to cause an immediate inflammatory response.
 It serves as a red flag in your immune system, notifying your body of any potential attackers.
-Because it travels throughout your bloodstream, histamine can affect your gut, lungs, skin, brain, and entire cardiovascular system, contributing to a wide range of symptoms, including digestive issues, mood swings, and eczema.
+Because it travels throughout your bloodstream, histamine can affect your gut, lungs, skin, brain, and entire cardiovascular system, contributing to a wide range of symptoms, including digestive issues, mood swings, and eczema5.

 A number of healthy foods are high in histamine or release histamine in your body.
 Foods such as avocados, eggplant, spinach, tomatoes, bacon, and dried fruits or citrus which you may be eating regularly.
 I’ve seen many patients and their skin health make a dramatic turnaround after removing these foods.

 As you can see, your gut has a huge effect on your immune system.
 In fact, 80% of your immune system is housed in your gut.
 That’s why one of the major causes of autoimmune diseases such as eczema is a poorly functioning intestinal tract.